rossetti/KSLBook/docs/06-Chapter6.md

 At the assembly station, the pole is fixed to the base plate and the wiring assembly is placed within the pole.
-This process takes 1 operator approximately 30 minutes with a standard deviation of 4 minutes according to a lognormal distribution.
+This process takes 1 operator approximately 30 minutes with a standard deviation of 4 minutes according to a lognormal distribution (stream 11).
 After assembly, the pole is sent to the shipping area for final delivery.

 The shop is interested in taking on additional orders which would